Home Links Contact Information

 " ...A thing of beauty and a joy forever..."

-3. Not compromised on performance, and at least equal to a good 3 El commercial Yagi on all bands.
+4. Would be at least equal to a 3 El trapped commercial yagi on all bands, eg Th6

-The Quad meets all of the listed requirements with a few disadvantages, these being -
+The Quad meets all the 10 listed requirements with a few disadvantages, these being -

-1. It is three dimensional, therefore visually more noticeable (more beautiful??) than a Yagi.
+1. Three dimensional, therefore visually more noticeable (more beautiful??) than a Yagi.

-2. It limits the use of your tower for wire antennae (Dipoles etc.) because the quad arms hang below the rotator.
+2. Limits the use of your tower for wire antennae (Dipoles etc.) because the quad arms hang below the rotator.

 3. Prone to damage from ice (we get no ice in EI).